kent-hervey/SeleniumCSharp/TestGuildFridayCSharp/README.md

 ﻿
+Working C# Selenium application

-Good working C# Selenium opens a file from testguild.com
+Opens a file from testguild.com

-This web page was used to create:  https://testguild.com/selenium-webdriver-visual-studio/
+This web page was used to create this application:  https://testguild.com/selenium-webdriver-visual-studio/

 Other pages by same author: